Bonzai-Dev/AutoServe/README.md

 - Let the bot run!

-- Once you've got the cash, just press "q" on your keyboard and stop the bot.
+- Once you've got the cash, just spam "q" on your keyboard and stop the bot.
 Simple!

 ## NOTE:
 - For those who believe this is cheating, it is not.
 This process only automates a task.
 Additionally, you will still need to manually refill your stats when they decrease and will also make the same amount of money as a human.